vkeggers/DeNovo-Nematode-Pipeline/DeNovo-Nematode-Pipeline.md

 <details>
 <summary>Flye</summary>

 The Canu module is available on HPC but I run into a problem with java when trying to use the module.
-Additionally, Flye is not available, and we don't use these programs enough to request their download.
-Thus, I've just created conda environments for these.
-You can try using the anaconda module on HPC (module load anaconda2), but I downloaded my own anaconda a long time ago.
-You can get the linux version of anaconda here: https://www.anaconda.com/download
-Miniconda or Mamba probably work too, I just haven't tried.
+Additionally, Flye is not available, so let's just conda install them:

 Get Canu
 ```